 By the time a horse begins to vocalize (groan) with pain IF they ever do make noise at all their situation is life threatening.
 Noticing signs of pain , distress, and discomfort early on is vital in schooling and competition as well as horse keeping.
 Learn to see, not just look!

 Thank you for your interest in my blog.
-The information in this post has been incorporated into my series on horse training.
-It seems that in the ensuing years, much of animal husbandry – caring for animals as they are – somehow got replaced by animal science– using animals as “production units” without considering how […]
+The information in this post is part of my series on horse training.
+It seems that in the ensuing years, much of animal husbandry – caring for animals as they are – somehow got replaced by animal science– using animals as “production units” without considering how they […]

 Beudant has been one of my personal heroes since I first read his book, Horse Training, Outdoor and High School.
 Since I was (and am) highly opinionated about how to school, I decided that I should prove to myself that I could school a horse from the absolute beginning when I was still in my […]